Hekbas/TheOneEngine_wp/docs/6_Improvements.md

 ---
 layout: default
-title: Splines
+title: Improvements
-nav_order: 5
+nav_order: 6
 ---

-# Splines
+# Improvements

 {: .warning}
 This section is still work in progress.